Skip to content

 In a business context, this is called content marketing.

-Many B2B companies struggle with content marketing because they have no experience in attracting or serving a community.
+Many B2B companies struggle with content marketing because they have no experience in actually attracting or serving a community.

 A different type of writing